indykite/indykite-sdk-python/indykite_sdk/README.md

 4. Change password using the bearer token and the user's digital twin ID

-    - The digital twin ID should be in UUID4 format
+    - The digital twin ID should be in GID format
     - The password should be in single quotation marks

 ```shell